Protect Your Kids Safety, Privacy Online

 Overall, it’s important to strike a balance of respecting your child’s privacy while keeping her safe.
 Maintain open communication, and make sure to be involved.
 “Stay in their face but give them their space,” says Heidelberger.

-Susan Braverman is marketing manager and social media coordinator for MetroKids.
+Susan Braverman is marketing coordinator for MetroKids.